15 Women Decolonizing Sustainable Fashion

 "Growing up, I spent my summers in China and because of high production volumes, shopping there was always a season or two ahead with trends.
 I’d buy my entire wardrobe in the shopping meccas of Shanghai and Hong Kong.
 Going as a young adult, though, I witnessed how this was affecting the air and quality of life, and that blue skies could be gone in a matter of years if this formula of consumption was kept up.
 While entertainment media editor of American Vogue, I saw the sheer quantity this industry thrives on and how it relies on volume and profit more than anything else.
 I’ve realized in this capitalist world that you can still love fashion while wanting the systems in place to completely deteriorate and rebuild themselves.
 Fashion profits should be decentralized – there’s no reason why a fashion billionaire exists while their garment workers are being exploited.
 Never let eco-anxiety get the best of you: being aware of the purchasing power you have is the biggest hurdle and every decision from then on will be harmonious.
 Humanity was intended to be regenerative with Mother Earth – observe how the Indigenous approach nature.
 We have to shed the ego to get back to our ecosystem."

-Cofounding her game-changing store Sancho’s back in 2014, Exeter-based Legesse is giving sustainable shopping a total refresh.
-Selling affordable, organic clothing from esteemed brands like People Tree, Lefrik, and Armedangels, and using suppliers certified by the Fair Wear Foundation, the store’s aim is equity, equality, and amplified voices for all Black and brown people, and fair wages for garment workers.
+Cofounding her game-changing store Sancho’s back in 2014, Exeter-based Kalkidan is giving sustainable shopping a total refresh.
+Selling affordable organic clothing from esteemed brands like People Tree, Lefrik and Armedangels, and using suppliers certified by the Fair Wear Foundation, the store’s aim is equity, equality and amplified voices for all Black and brown people, and fair wages for garment workers.
 There’s even a transparent pricing collection to make ethical fashion more accessible, whereby you can choose the price you pay for an item without it negatively impacting anyone in the production line.
-Keep an eye out for SHWAP, the app Legesse is producing.
-Currently, in its first stages, it’s set to tackle the quantity of clothing products by enabling users to buy and sell pre-loved items.
+Keep an eye out for SHWAP, the app Kalkidan is producing.
+Currently in its first stages, it’s set to tackle the quantity of clothing products by enabling users to buy and sell pre-loved items.

 Advertisement

-"There’s a misconception that you have to give up fashion in order to be sustainable, that it sucks the life and fun out of fashion with muted colors, boxy silhouettes, and basic design.
+"There’s a misconception that you have to give up fashion in order to be sustainable, that it sucks the life and fun out of fashion with muted colours, boxy silhouettes and basic design.
 I don’t think that’s true.
 I’d like to see more BIPOC hold corporate leadership positions.
-Having so many brands represented at our conference is an honor, as we’re a small but mighty team of three POC women, but those chosen to represent their company aren’t diverse.
-It’s always been important to me that the work speaks louder than the color of my skin — I don’t want people to unconsciously judge SFF because a Black woman is running it, not to support it simply because a Black woman is running it.
-If the BLM [Black Lives Matter] movement has taught me anything, it’s that being a Black woman in the sustainable fashion industry means the responsibility to show other people of color that there is a place for them in this space.
-It means being visible, sharing my voice, and doing what I can to make the industry I love welcome to all."
+Having so many brands represented at our conference is an honour, as we’re a small but mighty team of three POC women, but those chosen to represent their company aren’t diverse.
+It’s always been important to me that the work speaks louder than the colour of my skin – I don’t want people to unconsciously judge SFF because a Black woman is running it, not to support it simply because a Black woman is running it.
+If the BLM (Black Lives Matter) movement has taught me anything, it’s that being a Black woman in the sustainable fashion industry means the responsibility to show other people of colour that there is a place for them in this space.
+It means being visible, sharing my voice and doing what I can to make the industry I love welcome to all."

 Advertisement